Utilities & Internet

 How to Set Up

-You can get a prepaid SIM on day one with just your passport at any phone shop or supermarket.
-For a contract (better value), you need your NIE and Spanish bank account.
-Porting your old number takes 1-2 business days.
+You can get a prepaid SIM on day one with just your passport at a phone shop or supermarket.
+For a contract, which usually offers better value, you need your NIE and a Spanish bank account.
+Porting your old number usually takes 1-2 business days.

 Expat Tips